h4md153v63n/CTFs/01_HTB/14_Sunday.md

 ![image](https://github.com/h4md153v63n/CTFs/assets/5091265/75521922-5eea-4e98-8c9a-b44f26b5bd71)

-## Privilege Escalation:
+## Privilege Escalation: from sunny to sammy
 + We need to escalate our privileges to Sammy.
 + Check **shadow.backup** in **/backup** directory.
-+ It's a backup of the shadow file.
++ It's a backup of the shadow file, and that is world readable.
 ```
 sunny@sunday:/backup$ cat shadow.backup
 mysql:NP:::::::